michaelboyles/spring-ws-disconnect/README.md

-This is a reproducible example for the Spring issue tracker.
+This is a reproducible example for the Spring issue tracker: https://github.com/spring-projects/spring-security/issues/8992

 ## Problem